Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Minnesota and its opponents have scored at least 54.5 points -- this matchup's over/under -- only two times this season.
+- Minnesota and its opponents have scored at least 53.5 points -- this matchup's over/under -- only twice this year.

-- Maryland's games have gone over 54.5 points in three of six chances this season.
+- Maryland and its opponents have combined to score more than 53.5 points in four of six games this season.

-- The combined points per game average of the two teams, 55.3, is 0.8 points above Saturday's over/under.
+- The two teams combine to average 55.3 points per game, 1.8 more than the total in this contest.

-- This contest's total is 5.3 points above the 49.2 these two squads combine to allow per game this season.
+- These two squads combine to allow 49.2 points per game, 4.3 fewer than this contest's over/under.

-- The average total in Golden Gophers games this season is 52.5, two points fewer than Saturday's over/under of 54.5 .
+- Golden Gophers games have an average total of 52.5 points this season, one fewer than Saturday's over/under.

-- The 60.5 PPG average total in Terrapins games this season is six points more than this game's over/under.
+- The 60.5 PPG average total in Terrapins games this season is seven points more than this game's over/under.

 Minnesota Stats and Trends